 Here is an example:

-Consider alphabet “ABCDEF123”, digit “21” would become letters “BA” when a shift of 3 is applied.
+Consider the alphabet “ABCDEF123”, the digit “21” would become letters “BA” when a shift of 3 is applied.

 Julius Caesar used this technique to send messages for military purposes.
 For instance with Cicerone using shift 3.